GazzaMacD/learn_typescript/ts_fundamentals_v2-frontend_masters/ts_fundamentals_v2_notes.md

 -   How can we configure typescript?
 -   How do you define files as input?
 -   Where do you put the configuration for the compiler?
--   How would you provide information about types
+-   How would you provide information about types after compliation?
 -   What is a .d.ts file?
 -   What is a js.map file?
 -   Is strict as true a good idea?
 Why?